 Deep Roots, New Branches

-Early Music Seattle presents Deep Roots, New Branches, a new series of presentations designed to enrich your understanding of the cultural interconnectedness that forms the foundations of the world’s great music traditions.
+Early Music Seattle’s Deep Roots, New Branches is a series of presentations designed to enrich your understanding of the cultural interconnectedness that forms the foundations of the world’s great music traditions.
 When people moved – through forced or chosen migrations, along trade routes, or because of conquest and war – they brought their ideas, religions, and music.
 Educator and percussionist Antonio Gómez is our guide as we explore the human stories behind the music we hear today.

 Saffron & Honey: Jews, Muslims & Christians in Medieval Spain